-Perennial (usually grown as an annual in cool climates).
-Plants have an upright open habit and can reach up to 150cm tall.
-Producing medium sized wrinkled bumpy fruit with a tapered end.
-Fruit starts out green and ripens to red.
+The Bhut Jolokia Red is a Perennial, often grown as an annual in cool climates.
+The plants have an upright open habit and can reach up to 150cm tall.
+The pods are a medium size wrinkled fruit with a tapered end.
+When ripening, the pods start out green in colour and ripen to red.

 Warning - extreme heat !